cg-tuwien/VulkanLaunchpadStarter/README.md

 - Open `VulkanLaunchpadStarter.xcodeproj` with Xcode.
 The file should be located in the folder into which the project files were generated.

 ### Other IDEs
 Other IDEs (such as [CLion](https://www.jetbrains.com/clion/) or [Qt Creator](https://www.qt.io/product/development-tools)) are usable too as long as they support CMake.
-Please consider the following remarks for the setup process.
+Please consider the following remarks for the setup process:
 - Make sure to set the working directory to the workspace directory.

 ## Troubleshooting